klmartinez/klmartinez.github.io/Teaching/index.md

 In 2019 and 2020 I taught a quarter-long course on introductory R and RStudio skills for undergraduates in the [Research Scholars Program in Insect Biology](http://insectscholars.ucdavis.edu/).
 We covered similar content to the R-DAVIS course, without git and GitHub.
 Students completed a final project carrying out a simple analysis and visualization for an existing project in the lab the students are working in.

+## Biosciences 2B: Introduction to Ecology and Evolution (Teaching Assistant)

+I was a TA for the UC Davis BIS 2B course for several years.
+This position involved being the sole teacher for 2 lab sections per quarter, delivering lecture content, assisting students through lab procedures, and grading lab reports.

 <br>

 # Workshops